-- AASB 9: Financial Instruments (December 2014) effective 1 January 2018.
-This standard introduces new requirements for the classification and measurements of financial assets and liabilities and includes forward-looking 'expected loss' impairment model and a substantially-changed approached to hedged accounting.
-These requirements improve and simplify the approach for classification and measurement of financial assets compared with the requirements of ASSB 139.
-The adoption of AASB 9 will not have a significant impact on the Groups financial instruments. - AASB 15 Revenue from Contracts with Customers (December 2014) effective 1 January 2018.
-This standard established a new revenue recognition model and changes the basis for deciding where revenue is to be recognised over time or at a point in time.
-The standard is based on a core principle that requires an entity to recognise revenue in a manner that depicts the transfer of goods and services to customers at an amount that reflects the consideration the entity expects to be entitled to in exchange for - AASB 16 Leases (February 2016) effective 1 January 2019.
+- AASB 16 Leases (February 2016) effective 1 January 2019.
 This standard replaces the current accounting requirements applicable to leases in AASB 117: Leases and related Interpretations.
-AASB 116 introduces a single lease accounting model that eliminates the requirements for leases to be classified as operating or finance leases typically. - The main changes to our financial reporting for the introduction of the new Standard will be; the recognition of a right-to-use asset and liability for all leases (excluding short term leases with less than 12 months of tenure and leases relating to low value assets) in the Statement of - Depreciation of the right to use assets in line with AASB 116: Property, plant and Equipment in the profit or loss and unwinding of the liability in principal and interest; - The Groups operating leases such as motor vehicles and premises, equal to or greater than one year would be classified as finance lease under the new standard.
-These leases will have variable lease payments that depend on an index or a rates will need to be induced in the initial measurement of the lease liability using the index rate or rate at the commencement date; and - Additional disclosure requirements will be require when this Standard is first adopted for the year
+AASB 116 introduces a single lease accounting model that eliminates the requirements for leases to be classified as operating or finance leases typically. - The main changes to our financial reporting for the introduction of the new Standard will be; the recognition of a right-to-use asset and liability for all leases (excluding short term leases with less than 12 months of tenure and leases relating to low value assets) in the Statement of Financial Position; - Depreciation of the right to use assets in line with AASB 116: Property, plant and Equipment in the profit or loss and unwinding of the liability in principal and interest; - The Groups operating leases such as motor vehicles and premises, equal to or greater than one year would be classified as finance lease under the new standard.
+These leases will have variable lease payments that depend on an index or a rates will need to be induced in the initial measurement of the lease liability using the index rate or rate at the commencement date; and - Additional disclosure requirements will be required when this Standard is first adopted for the year ending 30 June 2020.

-The Group will adopt these standards from their relevant adoption dates and the impact of the adoptions have
+The Group will adopt this standard from their relevant adoption dates and the impact of the adoptions have not yet been assessed.